 only

 A character string or vector of character strings specifying which summary statistics to return.
-Defaults to NULL, which includes mean (mean), standard deviation (sd), minimum (min), maximum (max), and count of non-missing values (nobs).
+Defaults to NULL, which includes mean (mean), median (median) standard deviation (sd), minimum (min), maximum (max), and count of non-missing values (nobs).

 var_labels

 An optional named character vector or list used to assign custom labels to variable names.
-Each element should be named and correspond to a variable in the returned table.
-If any element is unnamed or references a variable not returned in the table, all labels will be ignored and the table will be printed without them.
+Each element must be named and correspond to a variable included in the returned table.
+If var_input is set to stem, and any element is either unnamed or refers to a variable not present in the table, all labels will be ignored and the table will be printed without them.

 ignore